tarrasqueapp/tarrasqueapp/README.md

 </h1>

 > **Warning**
-> This project is in alpha and is not yet ready for public use.
+> This project is in pre-alpha and is not yet ready for public use.
 Please do not use this in production or with real data.
 We are not responsible for any data loss or other issues that may occur.

 Tarrasque App is a free and open-source virtual tabletop software for playing Dungeons & Dragons.
 It allows you to create and manage your own campaigns, maps, and characters, and provides a simple and intuitive interface for playing D&D online or in-person.